CLNEulalia/Express-Intro/readme.md

 })
 ```

-And finally, we'll integrate it the name into our index template...
+Once we've confirmed that is working, we'll integrate the name into our index template...

 ```js
 app.post("/", (req, res) => {